DataDog/integrations-core/win32_event_log/README.md

         - 7036
   ```

-You can use the [`query` option][20] to filter events with an XPATH or structured XML query.
+You can use the [`query` option][20] to filter events with an [XPATH or structured XML query][21].
 Datadog recommends creating the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Datadog Agent to collect.
 The `filters` option is ignored when the `query` option is used.

   ```yaml
   init_config: